ibm-cloud-docs/Cloudant/basics/basics.md

 # Using {{site.data.keyword.cloudant_short_notm}}
 {: #ibm-cloudant-basics}

+Read about the most important things you need to know about {{site.data.keyword.cloudantfull}} and how to use it best.
+{: shortdesc}

-If you never use {{site.data.keyword.cloudantfull}} or NoSQL databases in general, scan this introduction and some best practices before you read further.
+If you never use {{site.data.keyword.cloudant_short_notm}} or NoSQL databases in general, scan this introduction and some best practices before you read further.
 It describes the most important things you need to know about {{site.data.keyword.cloudant_short_notm}} and how to use it best.
 The rest of the documentation assumes that you know these basics.
-{: shortdesc}

 You can find more information about {{site.data.keyword.cloudant_short_notm}} in the following sections: